lmc2179/lmc2179.github.io/drafts/prediction_confidence.md

 Plot probability of coverage vs your favorite variable

-# One more thing: Confidence intervals around the parameters
+# Not to be confused with: Confidence intervals around the parameters

 ## What does the CI for the parameters represent?